emanuelevivoli/awesome-comics-understanding/README.md

 # Acknowledge

-Many thanks to my co-authors for taking the time to help me with the various refactoring of the survey, and many thanks to [Artemis Llabrés](https://scholar.google.com/citations?user=0VToXYcAAAAJ) for helping revise the final versions.
+Many thanks to my co-authors for taking the time to help me with the various refactoring of the survey.
-Thanks to [Beppe Folder](https://github.com/giuseppecartella) for its [Awesome Human Vision Attention repo](https://github.com/aimagelab/awesome-human-visual-attention) that inspired the ✨**style**✨ of this repository.
+Thanks to [Beppe Folder](https://github.com/giuseppecartella) for its [Awesome Human Visual Attention repo](https://github.com/aimagelab/awesome-human-visual-attention) that inspired the ✨**style**✨ of this repository.